clbanning/mxj/readme.md

      is given the key '#text' for its map[string]interface{} representation.
 (See the 'atomFeedString.xml' test data, below.)

+<h4>XML encoding conventions</h4>

+   - 'nil' Map values, which may represent 'null' JSON values, are encoded as "<tag/>".
+      NOTE: the operation is not symmetric as "<tag/>" elements are decoded as 'tag:""' Map values, which, then, encode in JSON as '"tag":""' values..

 <h4>Running "go test"</h4>

 Because there are no guarantees on the sequence map elements are retrieved, the tests have been